notwa/lips/README.md

 * `.ascii "some\ntext\0"`
-writes a string using its characters' ASCII values. a few escapes are currently supported: `\ " a b f n r t v 0`
+writes a string using its characters' ASCII values. a few escapes are currently supported: `\ " a b e f n r t v 0`, also `\xXX` where XX is a byte given in hexadecimal.

 * `.asciiz "some\ntext"`
 same as ascii, but with a null byte added to the end.